chmp/framequery/docs/SQL_Support.md

 The following limitations do exist:

-- no support for non-numeric expressions
-- no support for outer joins with inequality conditions
+- no support for in-equality joins
 - no support for over-clauses
 - no support for non select statements (update, insert, ...)
 - many, many more, SQL is crazy complex.
 The topics listed explicitly, however, are on the agenda to be fixed.

-See the tests, in particular `tests/test_framequery.py`, for examples of supported queries.

 ## Supported functions